rafagomes/react-pocket-projects/README.md

 ## Blog (TS)
 A more complex app using the React-redux with multiple apis calls.
 Very interesting for those who wanna take a look on how to create a simple, but with some tricks behind the leaves.

+## Streams (TS)
+A complete app with React Router, Redux, React Thunk and many other things.
+This is a very good app example to be your reference in future implementations.
+PS: I didn't do the video part because was not relevant for the learning.

 #
 So that's it guys and girls!